borelli28/givepass/README.md

 account1
 account2
 account3

+# Remove a Credential: Will remove the given account
+Enter the account that you want to remove:

 # Hard Reset: Will delete the file(passwd.txt.aes) where credentials are stored.
 Used to delete all credentials at once
 This Action Will ERASE All Your Data!
 Do you want to continue?
 [Y/N]: